 In November 1993, Carmen’s hosted President of the United States George H.W.
 Bush where he captivated a crowd of 1000.
 The gala raised $100,000 for St. Joseph’s Hospital.

 Academy Award Winner Sophia Loren hosted a fashion show with 1600 guests on November 1, 1999.
-At the event Philanthropist Morgan Firestone announced a $1 million donation to the Firestone Chest and Allergy Unit at St. Joseph’s Hospital.
+The fundraiser was in benefit of St. Joseph’s Hospital in Hamilton, Ontario.

 The 42nd President of the United States, Bill Clinton, made Carmen’s the location of his first Canadian visit after his term in office.
 The fundraiser for St. Joseph’s Hospital on May 3, 2001 raised $150,000.
 Fun Fact: President Clinton took individual pictures with every chef and steward in the kitchen.

 On October 20th, 2004, at the height of their popularity, three cast members of the The Sopranos brought their brand of entertainment to Hamilton, attracting guests from as far as Montreal and New York.
 The benefit dinner in honour of Emilio Grimaldi raised $75,000 for the Juravinski Hospital and Cancer Centre.

 Academy Award Winner Michael Douglas hosted the gala event recognizing the opening of the Red Hill Valley Parkway and the inaugural Road2Hope Marathon.
 The benefit raised $100,000 for City Kidz and Joy and Hope of Haiti.

 Academy Award Winner Al Pacino brought his Pacino: One Night Only production to Carmen’s on November 22nd, 2010.
 The star of The Godfather and Scarface helped to raise $150,000 for Good Shepherd and Empower Global.